patoline/patoline/src/decap/doc/Extension.typ

 \item ``#endif``, ``#else`` and ``#elif ...`` to close the conditional directive.
 \end{itemize}

-Moreover, OCaml can access environment variables: ##$VARIABLE##, in an expression or a pattern, is replaced by the value of the given environment variable (there should be no space between the dollar sign and the first letter of the variable name (which must be a capital letter).
-The value of the variable is not considered as a string, it is parsed as an OCaml expression.or pattern.
-Exemple:
+Moreover, OCaml can access the environment variables ##VAR## with the syntax
+##$VAR##.
+In an expression or a pattern, it is replaced by the value of the
+given environment variable (there should be no space between the dollar sign and the first letter of the variable name (which must be a capital letter).
+The value of the variable is not considered as a string, it is parsed as an OCaml expression or pattern.
+Here is an exemple:

 ###